History of Duke Blue Devils football: Ted Roof era (2004–2007)

-David Cutcliffe era (2008–present)
+David Cutcliffe era (2008–2021)

 In December 2007, Tennessee offensive coordinator and former Ole Miss head coach David Cutcliffe was hired as Duke's 22nd head football coach.
 Cutcliffe had a reputation for being an outstanding offensive mind and quarterbacks coach, as he had helped develop both Peyton and Eli Manning.
 As offensive coordinator under head coach Phillip Fulmer with the Tennessee Volunteers, he oversaw an explosive offense that helped the Volunteers win the 1998 national championship.
 In 2008, a judge ruled in favor of Duke after they pulled out of a four-game contract with the University of Louisville; the judge stated that it was up to Louisville to find a suitable replacement as, he wrote in the ruling, Duke's lawyers had persuasively argued that any Division I team would be equivalent or better.
 Duke went 4–8 in 2008 and Duke's 2009 season was a 5–7 record, the closest the school had come to bowl eligibility since 1994.

 In January 2010, following Lane Kiffin's abrupt departure for USC after one season as head coach at Tennessee, Cutcliffe, an assistant coach for the Volunteers for twenty years, quickly emerged as a leading candidate to replace Kiffin.
 Cutcliffe, however, ultimately rebuffed Tennessee's overtures, remaining at Duke and stating, "After much thought and consideration, Karen and I reached the decision that Duke is the place for our family.
 We have both family members and lifetime friends in the Knoxville community and share a deep respect for the University of Tennessee.
 Our ties to the school and the eastern Tennessee area are obvious.
 But before Tennessee's hiring process comes to a conclusion, I know that Duke University is where I want to coach."
 The position eventually went to Derek Dooley.
 Cutcliffe's decision was widely lauded as a rare example of commitment and integrity among prominent college football coaches.

 Cutcliffe's Duke teams had back-to-back 3–9 seasons in 2010 and 2011.
 Duke's 2012 team, despite low preseason expectations, after a 33–30 win against rival North Carolina became bowl eligible for the first time since 1994.
 Extending its season to December 27, 2012, Duke fell to Cincinnati 48–34 in a close contest in the 2012 Belk Bowl, finishing the season with a 6–7 record.
 On November 21, 2012, Duke extended Cutcliffe's contract through June 2019.